urish/pi-thingy52-weather/config/README.md

 ## Troubleshooting

+The lights in the modem should blink rapidly.
+If they are constantly on, there is a problem with `usb-modeswitch`.
+Try running `lsusb` to see whether the device was detected.
+You may need to change the Vendor Id / Product Id if your stick uses a different ones - just edit [50-hsdpa-usb.rules](50-hsdpa-usb.rules) and replace the values `5c6` and `1000` with the Vendor Id and the Product Id of your device.
+Note that each of these values appear twice in this file.

+If the lights are blinking slowly (about once per second), there is a problem with establishing the cellular link or the data connection.
 Look for logs in `/var/log/syslog`.
 In particular, it should contain entries similar to these:

 ```
 usb 1-1.2: New USB device found, idVendor=174c, idProduct=55aa